nthallen/monarch/utils/flight/README.md

 # Flight utilities
-This directory holds scripts and configurations to tie the DASng architecture into the operating system's boot up process.
+This directory holds scripts and configurations to tie the Monarch architecture into the operating system's boot up process.
 For Linux, this means creating one or more systemd services.
 This will be handled differently for other operating systems.